mbublitz1/EnterpriseAppDev-Demo/partyinvites-webapp/src/test/readme.txt

-dummy file used for force git to track the current directory
+dummy file used for force git to track the current directoryh sghags